 Workspace views

-Each of the workspace views is designed to ease the completion of certain tasks; it is therefore useful to familiarize yourself with them in order to quickly accomplish those tasks.
+Each of the workspace views is designed to ease the completion of certain tasks.
+It is therefore useful to familiarize yourself with them in order to accomplish those tasks quickly.

+Note

+Each Workspace view displays a different set of toolbars when selected.
+These toolbar sets can be customized by going to View > Toolbars on the Menu bar, then check or uncheck the toolbar you want to add or remove.